 More systematic resource allocation and budgeting processes—that is, rationalizing funding based on the reality of needs and clear frameworks for allocating resources—is critical.
 Country governments need to carefully consider trade-offs between alternate spending decisions.
-There are ways to think about allocations more systematically: , for example.
-The , a global network of experts, supports national institutions to make better decisions about how to spend healthcare resources, and just recently received a to scale up engagement with policymakers in low- and middle-income countries.
+There are ways to think about allocations more systematically: designing an explicit benefits package, for example.
+The International Decision Support Initiative (iDSI), a global network of experts, supports national institutions to make better decisions about how to spend healthcare resources, and just recently received a $14.5 million boost to scale up engagement with policymakers in low- and middle-income countries.
 Clearly, there is a better way forward.

-Although many countries are moving towards transition, donor assistance still on public spending on health, which, among other important insights, featured the first-ever comparable measure of PHC spending in 46 low- and middle-income countries (of course, these estimates are not without challenges and limitations, but are nevertheless a step forward).
-The report finds that less than half of PHC expenditure is supported by governments (although there is significant variation across countries); it also reinforced that immunization in low-income countries remains heavily reliant on external funding.of support for PHC.
-Last month, WHO released a
+Although many countries are moving towards transition, donor assistance still remains an important source of support for PHC.
+Last month, WHO released a new report on public spending on health, which, among other important insights, featured the first-ever comparable measure of PHC spending in 46 low- and middle-income countries (of course, these estimates are not without challenges and limitations, but are nevertheless a step forward).
+The report finds that less than half of PHC expenditure is supported by governments (although there is significant variation across countries); it also reinforced that immunization in low-income countries remains heavily reliant on external funding.

 Investing in PHC must be a top priority, and fit-for-purpose incentive structures are one pathway to creating an enabling environment for these investments.
 For example, donors could consider restructuring funding to create incentives for governments to begin to sustainably fund key PHC elements.
 As Ali indicated, donors must also support countries’ efforts towards “self-reliance” by aligning investments with countries’ priorities.